The page has been translated by Gen AI.

 Memorymeminfonode_memory_SwapFree_bytesRemaining swap

-Node Exporter enables most collectors by default, but you can enable or disable specific collectors as needed.
+Node Exporter enables most collectors by default, but you can enable or disable only the collectors you want.

 Color mode